 Bake Better Bread: French Flour

-Why bake with French Flour?
+Why Choose French Flour?

 For an authentic French loaf whether it is a baguette, pain de campagne or indeed a sweet treat such as a croissant, using French flour makes all the difference.
 The wheat is different and needs handling differently too.